- Updated from the 25th-anniversary version in 2017

 While my first footballing memories are linked to Italia 90, beyond Ireland’s games I wasn’t too aware of what what was happening at the time.
 As such, Euro 92 was the first tournament I properly experienced.

 It was the first major finals to feature names on shirts and frontal numbers, but in other ways it now seems very anachronistic, making it worthy of our attention.

-Having only eight teams taking part seems incredibly quaint, considering there were 24 at Euro 2016.
+Having only eight teams taking part seems incredibly quaint, considering there are now 24 in the continental competition.
 On the kit front, superfluous sleeve patches had yet to muscle their way in, while special inscriptions to mark the event made their first appearance but were only utilised by a few countries.
 Only two – England and Scotland – had their crests on their shorts.

-Perhaps most surprisingly, of 15 games player, only three saw a side use its second kit.
-Shorts clashes were tolerated and, barring one exception, the dark-v-dark wasn’t deemed a clash.
+Perhaps most surprisingly, of 15 games played, only three saw a side use its second kit.
+Shorts clashes were tolerated and, barring one exception, dark-v-dark wasn’t deemed a clash.

 Group 1 saw hosts Sweden joined by eventual winners Denmark, France and England.
 Both Sweden and France had adidas kits – they made the strips for four of the eight sides and were pushing a new aggressive branding.

 Well, we say ‘new’ but this look was familiar to English fans, as Liverpool had had it since the start of the previous season.

 Liverpool didn’t have to deal with fitting a name on the back and Sweden opted for a yellow outline.

 Sweden’s numbers were similar to those used by the likes of Milan at the time.